Nahum Stutchkoff

-Nahum Stutchkoff, Yiddish נחם סטוטשקאָװ [nɔxəm (nʊxəm) stʊtʃkɔv], originally Polish Nachum Stuczko or Yiddish נחם סטוטשקאָ [nɔxəm (nʊxəm) stʊtʃkɔ] (born 7 June 1893 in Brok near Łomża, Russian Empire, now Poland; died 6 November 1965 in Brooklyn, New York City), was a Yiddish-Polish and later Yiddish-American actor, author, lexicographer, and radio host.
+Nahum Stutchkoff (born 7 June 1893 in Brok near Łomża, Russian Empire, now Poland; died 6 November 1965 in Brooklyn, New York City), was a Yiddish-Polish and later Yiddish-American actor, author, lexicographer, and radio host.
 The largest Yiddish dictionary ever to be finished was compiled by him: the Oytser fun der yidisher shprakh ("The Treasure [Thesaurus] of the Yiddish Language").

 Life and work

 Childhood

 Nahum Stutchkoff was born Nachum Stuczko (or Nokhem Stutshko in Yiddish) into a Chassidic family living in the northeast of Congress Poland ("Vistula Land") in the then Russian Empire.
 Only in America did he add a vov (װ-) to his Yiddish name and two -ff to his English name.
-The family moved to Warsaw in 1900, where Stutchkoff visited the traditional elementary school (cheder).
+The family moved to Warsaw in 1900, where Stutchkoff attended the traditional elementary school (cheder).
 He later studied at two Talmud academies (yeshivos), one in Łomża and one in Warsaw.

 Theatre

 At the age of 16 (in 1909), Stutchkoff had his first experience with Yiddish theatre.
 He broke off his traditional religious schooling to join the theatre company of the cultural organisation Hazomir (Hebrew for "the nightingale"), led by the author Isaac Leib Peretz.
 He gave his acting debut in Sholem Aleichem's Mentshn ("Humans") and went on to act with different troupes in Poland and Russia.
 In 1912 he was drafted for military service.
 After his release he was hired by Adolf Segal and from 1917 on he played at the Undzer vinkl theatre in Kharkiv (now Ukraine), which maintained a lively theatre scene in spite of the First World War and subsequently, the Russian Civil War.
 In 1921 the company was incorporated in a state theatre company which led to the group's break up.
 Stutchkoff joined the Yiddish State Theatre of Vitebsk (now Belarus).
 In 1923 he emigrated to the United States – with his wife Tsilye and his son Misha, born in 1918.

 Stutchkoff performed on Yiddish stages in New York City (1923) and Philadelphia (1924–1925) before he became the secretary of the Yiddish Drama Club in 1926.
 In Russia he had translated pieces for the Yiddish theatre, in America he concentrated on writing and adapting operettas, comedies, and dramas for the Yiddish stage.
 He worked with many illustrious names of the Yiddish theatre, such as Molly Picon, Ludwig Satz, Sholom Secunda, Joseph Rumshinsky, and Menasha Skulnik.
 His work usually earned him more approval from the audiences than from the critics.